pulumi/pulumi-hugo/themes/default/content/blog/safe-lambda-secrets/index.md

 }
 ```

 You'll notice that the property names match the dictionary names in the stack config and that the secrets property is of type `pulumi.Output<string>[]` instead of `string[]`.
-This is because they're Pulumi secrets and we want to handle them in the correct way.
+This is because they're Pulumi secrets, and we want to handle them in the correct way.

 Next we'll access the config and store the values in a variable: